Indira Cesarine "Blue Rose"

 The Labyrinth Series

-Signed on verso, includes a certificate of authenticity
+Signed and numbered on verso, includes a certificate of authenticity

 “In my LABYRINTH series, I find myself returning to the visual language of flowers – as a representation of women’s sexuality, as well as an emotional expression of love, forgiveness, sorrow, and hope.
 Throughout history, flowers have been ripe with symbolism, with each blossom or arrangement having different meanings.
 The language of flowers dates back many centuries, and they were often used to send secret messages to lovers.
 For me, the flower can be alluring, mysterious, sensual, and full of emotions that are difficult to express with words.
 There is also something intrinsically female about flower blossoms and their visual reference to a women’s body that resonates with me as an artist.
 It has been inspiring to bring together multiple aspects of my creative process into one exhibition, with “THE LABYRINTH” featuring many varied artistic mediums that become unified through the installation of the maze.
 This exhibition is inspired by the maze of life, the power of human connection, emotion and experience – combined with the surreal nature of the unknown.” - Indira Cesarine

 Read more about her artwork and exhibitions on our website.